Deluwuta/Landfill/README.md

 # Landfill
-Just a shithead uploading shit 🤙
+Just a repo to upload random files that may or may not end up in my dotfiles folder 🤙